 Halo launched with the original Xbox and practically carried the entire console, with Master Chief becoming Microsoft’s answer to Mario.
 The game redefined first-person shooters and helped establish Xbox as a serious competitor in the console wars.

 Halo 2’s Xbox Live integration brought console online multiplayer to the masses, laying the foundation for today’s massive online gaming culture.
-Major League Gaming tournaments featuring Halo drew huge crowds and television coverage, helping legitimize competitive gaming as a spectator sport.

 Master Chief’s iconic armor design became instantly recognizable in popular culture.
 The character appeared in commercials and became a symbol of gaming itself.
 The Halo theme music became so iconic that orchestras performed it in concert halls, showing how video game music could achieve cultural status equal to film soundtracks.